anushaghimire/bikesharing/README.md

 **Number of rides by gender: Males tend to use bike sharing the most.**
 ![Number ofriders by gender](https://user-images.githubusercontent.com/85364095/135193530-ccd6f13a-d6fd-41e7-b73f-ac21309314a0.jpeg)

-** user trips by gender weekday: The heatmap shows the usage rate based on users(subscribers and Costumers) and gender.
+**user trips by gender weekday: The heatmap shows the usage rate based on users(subscribers and Costumers) and gender.
 Here, male subscribers are using more bikesharing than others.**

 ![usertripsbyweekday](https://user-images.githubusercontent.com/85364095/135193617-7c262f86-f934-47e3-b530-8295a1f3d8a0.jpeg)

+**Trips by weekday per hour: The heatmap below shows that the citibikes are used least between 12am and 5 am throughout the week.
+The most time the citi bikes are used between 5pm to 7pm on Monday, Tuesday, Thursday, and Friday.**
 ![tripsbyweekday(hour)](https://user-images.githubusercontent.com/85364095/135193645-4819f3ad-94ce-47ec-b131-832042e0bf15.jpeg)

+**Trips by gender(weekday/hour): The heatmap shows that males and females use the citibikes most during 8am in the morning and 5-6 pm during evening.**

 ![tripsbygender(weekday:hour)](https://user-images.githubusercontent.com/85364095/135193652-f4330852-6827-4b42-8c8e-caf4743cc164.jpeg)